Eaton Fire Recovery

 In a post-fire survey, the community told us a top priority for healing is with education and training on tree health, and in establishing a vibrant tree canopy.

-In response, our new “ReLeaf Altadena” re-greening initiative complements and leverages existing programs and expertise to bring new tree planting to Altadena and provide workforce training in tree cultivation.
+In response, our new “ReGreen Altadena” pilot initiative complements and leverages existing programs to bring expertise for workforce training on tree cultivation, and the opportunity for Altadenans to obtain and care for new trees.

 AltadenaWILD College Scholarships